Coronavirus (COVID-19) Update on City of Windsor Services

 Charging of late fees is suspended until further notice.

-- Effective May 20, 2020, the City of Windsor will open dog parks, some outdoor sports amenities, picnic sites, benches and shelters in parks and recreational areas.
+- Effective May 20, 2020, the City of Windsor opened dog parks, some outdoor sports amenities, picnic sites, benches and shelters in parks and recreational areas.

-- Effective May 19, 2020, tennis courts will re-open, and informal use of outdoor sports fields will be allowed for individual exercise or training, or for small groups of 5 or less.
+- Effective May 19, 2020, tennis and sports courts re-opened, and informal use of open green space is allowed for individual exercise or training, or for small groups of 5 or less.
+This increased to small groups of 10 or less as of June 12, 2020.

 Policy and Gaming